ewhitley/ruby-class-tracer/README.md

 # ruby-class-tracer

 I need to port some Ruby to Swift, but type conversion was causing me some issues.
+Volumes I-III of the saga are here (https://www.linkedin.com/pulse/abusing-ruby-tracing-tools-help-you-port-from-swift-eric-whitley)

 This utility just helps me inspect what's going on with the Ruby application at runtime so I can evaluate the type information for a given class and its methods.